Decorating with Dark Windows & Doors: Moody Colors are the New Light & Airy

 Designer Tip: Start with small black accents, whether it be door or window hardware, faucets or accent pieces like pottery or vases.
 Work your way up to larger statements like painted black interiors on doors.

 Whether you choose to try black in smaller doses or throughout an entire room, black is back and it doesn’t seem like it’s going anywhere.
-“I think this is going to be defining for 2020 and the next decade,” said Wadden.
+“I think this is going to be defining for 2020 and the next decade,” Wadden said.
 “This is going to be a trend that’s here to stay.”